 Part of my job as a Certified Health Coach is to inform people about healthy oils.
 Olive oil and soybean oil are two oils commonly mentioned.
 A typical question asked, is soybean oil better than olive oil?

 Olive oil is better than soybean oil due to its higher percentage of minerals, antioxidants and healthy monounsaturated fats.
-Olive contains calcium and potassium which soybean oil doesn’t.
-Olive oil is less refined and processed than soybean oil.
+It contains calcium and potassium which soybean oils doesn’t.
+Olive oil is less refined and processed.
 Olive oil has a stronger, more desirable flavor and taste.

 This article will start with the differences between the two oils.
 Then I’ll include a side-by-side nutrient comparison and their health benefits.
 In addition, I’ll take a close look at whether one can substitute for the other, their prices, tastes, smoke points and storage.

-They’re both cooking oils but what is the difference between olive oil and soybean oil?
+They’re both cooking oils but what is the difference between them?

 Soybean oil is made by extracting oil from whole soybeans.
 Olive oil is made by extracting the oil from olives.
-The finished refined olive oil is a blend of refined olive oil and extra virgin olive oil.
+The finished refined olive oil is a blend of refined and extra virgin oils.

 In the United States, most of the oils labeled vegetable oil are actually 100% soybean oil.
 I checked the labels of vegetable oils sold in Walmart, Shoprite and Stop and Shop, and found this to be true.